Getting to know 3 seasons in Thailand

 Rainy Season

-The longest season is characterized by somewhat cooler temperatures from 22°C to 35°C, well and rain.
-Throughout the country, the rain only lasts for an hour or two each day by region.
 It can be a longer downpour when they have got a new tropical depression.
 The showers typically drop temperatures during the rainfall and sometimes up to a day afterward.

 Cool Season

-Whenever you’re visiting be sure to bring a lot of good sunscreen.
+Whenever you’re visiting, be sure to bring a lot of good sunscreen.
 The sun can be quite intense.
 But at least there is typically a lot of it to enjoy.

-Which month where we go
+Which month will we visit?

 1. Eastern region [4 provinces including the islands]